-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 December 13 sees the annual Lucia procession, with 100 girls passing through the gardens carrying candles and singing to mark St Lucia's Day.

-Firework displays are held in the Tivoli Gardens between December 25 and 26 and again on December 31.
+What makes it special: Firework displays are held in the Tivoli Gardens between December 25 and 26 and again on December 31.

 Berlin: Christmas market added architectural backdrop.